juniorgasparotto/SysCommand/documentation/en.md

 Action1 (value = action2)
 ```

-The last example shows how to use the scape in their values that conflict with `actions` names.
+The last example shows how to use the scape in their values that conflict with names of actions.
 An important fact is that in the example was used two backslashes to do the scape, but this can vary from console to console, on `bash` the use of only one backslash has no effect, probably he should use for other scapes before they reach the application.

 ## <a name="support-types" />Supported types